Getting Rid Of Carpenter Bees

 wood.
 Their holes

-are usually located on the underside of any wood surface including siding,
+are usually located on the underside of wood surfaces including siding,

 soffits, overhangs, decks, fence posts, fascia boards and window frames.
-We recommend spraying during the spring twice at intervals of 3-4 weeks.
+We recommend spraying twice during the spring months at intervals of 3-4 weeks.

 weeks for spray treatments.
-After each spray treatment, apply D-Dust, Delta Dust or Drione Dust
+After each spray treatment, apply D-Fense Dust or Tempo Dust

 to all possible carpenter bee holes or entry points.